Mmegi Blogs :: Let- Go: Liberate Self To New Exploits

 A land you and your ancestors are alien to.
 Leave Haran.
 You shall never see your father; Ure and brother; Haran’s tombs, in- laws, enemies and friends anymore.
 Tag along your Wife; Sarai, your cousin Lot and his Wife along.
 When you reach the promised land, I shall proclaim you the Father of All- Nations “ said Jehovah.
 Abram, obedient as he is, collected all his belongings and gathered his entourage to start the journey.

-After walking just a few metros away from their place of origin, Lot’s Wife, whom was born and bred in Haran (a name of place of inhabitancy and also brother to Abram), disobeyed an instruction not to look back and consequently transformed into a pillar of salt.
+After walking just a few metres away from their place of origin, Lot’s Wife, whom was born and bread in Haran (a name of place of inhabitancy and also brother to Abram),disobeyed an instruction of not looking back and consequently transformed into a pillar of salt.
 Lot travelled without his Wife.

 Life is a bundled with memories of our experiences.
 On the other hand, grace continues to create opportunities for us to experiment and build new memories.
 When we get exposed to a certain wave of experience that we feel completes us, we become glued to it and never want to let go of it especially when the chapter closes.
 Chapters end because grace has something better for us in the next chapter.